zhangjun001/AD-Landmark-Prediction/README.md

 # AD-Landmark-Prediction

-Keras implementation for predefined AD landmark prediction.
+Keras implementation for the prediction of predefined AD landmarks.

 The code was written by Jun Zhang and Mingxia Liu, Department of Radiology at UNC.
 Jun Zhang is currently working at Duke University